Document Information Extraction

-Information Extraction is a process of obtaining information from the Document’s unstructured text and labelling it with Labels like Name, Date, Recipient, or any other custom Labels.
-The result of Extraction looks like this:
+Information Extraction is the process of obtaining information from the Document’s unstructured text and assigning Labels to it.
+For example, Labels could be the Name, the Date, the Recipient, or any other field of interest in the Document.

 This section explains how to create a custom Extraction AI locally, how to save it and upload it to the Konfuzio Server.